Vulnerability Scanning in your CI/CD Pipeline - Part One

 Setup -> Cloud Providers + Add Cloud Provider.
 Type is Kubernetes Cluster.

 Since you have a running Harness Delegate inside your Kubernetes cluster, the easiest way to wire the cluster is to just inherit the details from the Delegate.
-Select the Delegate Name which represents your Kubernetes Delegate, click Test, Next, then Submit.
+Select the Delegate Name which represents your Kubernetes Delegate, click Test, Next, Submit.

 Once the Cloud Provider is wired, The heart of your Pipeline is the Harness Application.